State Department review of 2021 Afghanistan evacuation critical of Biden, Trump

 "Naming a 7th floor principal ... would have improved coordination across different lines of effort," said the report, referring to the State Department's top floor where Blinken and senior diplomats have offices.

 The review, and a similar Pentagon study, contributed to a report released by the White House in April.
-But the State Department review's critical findings were not reflected in the White House report.
+But the State Department review's critical findings were not reflected in the White House report.c

+White House press secretary Karine Jean-Pierre defended Biden's handling of the Afghan pullout.

+"He had to make a decision," she told reporters on Friday.
+The United States had poured "billions of dollars into a war with no end in sight" and that "he wanted to stop that, he wanted to end that," she said.

-"There’s only one person responsible for the disastrous pullout of Afghanistan — Joe Biden," Steven Chung, a spokesman for Trump, wrote in an email.
+Steven Cheung, a spokesman for Trump, wrote in an email: "There’s only one person responsible for the disastrous pullout of Afghanistan — Joe Biden,"

 The White House report effectively blamed the chaotic U.S. pullout and evacuation operation on a lack of planning and troop reduction rounds by Trump following a 2020 deal with the Taliban to withdraw U.S. forces.